nepali-prabhat/k8s-mastery/README.md

 Submissions of Prabhat Pandey (prabhatp)

 ## Steps taken to get application working on GKE
-- Updated Dockerfile in sa-webapp:
+- Updates in sa-webapp:
     - Separate build stage and run stage
     - Use maven image in the build stage.
 User openjdk in the run stage
+- Updates in sa-frontend:
+    - Update the package-lock file to latest version
+    - Added .dockerignore file
+    - Separate build stage and run stage
+- Updates in sa-logic
     -

 ## DockerHub images created
 These are public dockerhub images: